 Dottie noticed changes in her vision when she found herself constantly cleaning her glasses, “I thought there was something wrong with the glasses but later found out that it was the cataract.”

-Dottie’s changes in her vision were gradual and she didn’t realize how bad the cataract had affected her vision.
-“It gradually comes on and you don’t realize the change in your vision.”
+Dottie’s changes in her vision were gradual, and she didn’t realize how badly the cataract had affected her vision.
+“It gradually comes on, and you don’t realize the change in your vision.”

-It wasn’t until a trip to the grocery store did she realize it was time to do something about her cataract.
-“On the way home it was getting dark and as I was looking for the white line in the road and it wasn’t there and that scared me,” adds Dottie.
+It wasn’t until a trip to the grocery store that she realized it was time to do something about her cataract.
+“On the way home, it was getting dark, and as I was looking for the white line in the road, it wasn’t there, and that scared me,” adds Dottie.

 - Difficulty reading small print